-Nina Pirrotti represents individuals in employment litigation and negotiation.
-The president of the Connecticut Employment Lawyers Association (CELA), she is well versed in all aspects of employment law, including discrimination (on the basis of race, sex, age, disability, sexual orientation, religious creed, marital status, pregnancy, or national origin), sexual harassment, wrongful termination, retaliation, contract disputes (including those involving restrictive covenant agreements), FMLA and related leave of absence issues, unpaid wages, severance agreements, and whistleblower claims.
+Nina Pirrotti represents individuals in employment and civil rights litigation and negotiation.
+A member of the Executive Board of the National Employment Lawyers Association (NELA); a Co-Chair of the Employee Privacy subcommittee of the American Bar Association’s Employment Rights and Responsibilities Committee; and the immediate past president of the Connecticut Employment Lawyers Association (CELA), she is well versed in all aspects of employment law, including discrimination (on the basis of race, sex, age, disability, sexual orientation, religious creed, marital status, pregnancy, or national origin), sexual harassment, wrongful termination, retaliation, contract disputes (including those involving restrictive covenant agreements), FMLA and related leave of absence issues, unpaid wages, severance agreements, and whistleblower claims.

 Nina also advocates on behalf of students and faculty.
 She has guided numerous students through their universities’ internal disciplinary procedures and has advised faculty members who have been targets of internal investigations.
 Nina has also litigated on behalf of students seeking to discharge their rights under Title IX, which prohibits sex discrimination in education.

 Nina was selected as a 2014 Top 50 Connecticut Super Lawyer, placing her among the Top 50 lawyers in the state.
 She was also selected as a Top 25 Connecticut Woman Super Lawyer and a Top 50 New England Woman Super Lawyer.
 She has also been selected for inclusion in the Best Lawyers in America.
 In 2010, Nina was named by the Connecticut Law Tribune as one of its Women in the Law – High Achievers.